jenkinsci/google-kubernetes-engine-plugin/docs/IntegrationTest.md

 TODO(stephenashank): Remove this once the credentials can be preloaded through the helm chart.
 This depends on refactoring the Google Oauth Plugin.
 -->

-1. Repeat steps 3-8 for the [IAM Credentials](Home.md#iam-credentials) section on this new Jenkins instance.
+1. Repeat steps in the [IAM Credentials](Home.md#iam-credentials) section on this new Jenkins instance with a new GCP service account.

 1. Follow the instructions at [Source Build Installation](SourceBuildInstallation.md) to upload the plugin build that you will be testing.